Common exclusions from health insurance

-- Consultations with psychologists, psychotherapy treatments.
+- Psychologist consultations, psychotherapy treatments.

 - Growth hormones.

-The use of alcohol and its consequences in accordance with the legislation in force in the country of occurrence.
+- The use of alcohol and its consequences in accordance with the legislation in force in the country of occurrence.

 - Pre-existing accidents or illnesses prior to the effective date of the contract, subject to relapse or unconsolidated, congenital illnesses or malformations and not declared at the time of enrolment.